namoopsoo/namoopsoo.github.io/content/post/2025-10-13-mercenaries.md

 I mean that if you solve problems using machine learning, regardless of whether the end model affects some internal process or an external one that is customer facing, if you are not contributing to the public domain, maybe these are more like local optimizations?

 A similar conversation has been taking place around the topic of the GPT papers from Open AI.
-Does the discovery and novel application of scaling laws mean science was done, is what has been discussed for the past few years.
-That topic likely is a better candidate for the label of science since lots of research has benefited from it and we even have a Nobel Prize in chemistry that came from this research.
+Does the discovery and novel application of scaling laws mean science was done, is what has been discussed<sup>[1](#references)</sup> for the past few years.
+That topic likely is a better candidate for the label of science since at least there is a Nobel Prize<sup>[2](#references)</sup> in chemistry that came from this research.
+And this is while the theory side is still fuzzy.

 But for the topic I'm after here, I'm thinking of work done for a company that doesn't make it into the research space.